Deep Time Series Models: A Comprehensive Survey and Benchmark: Model Architectures

-The core goal of GNN architecture is to model the \whx{underlying topological relations} in multivariate data, therefore existing GNN-based works can be roughly divided into two categories based on whether graph structure is part of the input into the model.
+The primary goal of GNN architecture is to model the latent topological relations in multivariate data.
+Accordingly, existing GNN-based works can be broadly categorized into two types: those that rely on a pre-defined graph structure as input and those that learn the graph structure dynamically.
 DCRNN \cite{li2018dcrnn_traffic} models the spatial dependency of traffic as a diffusion process on a directed graph and uses diffusion convolution to capture the spatial dependency, alongside a recurrent neural network to capture temporal dynamics.
 Similarly, STGCN \cite{yu2018spatio} integrates graph convolutional networks to model the spatial dependencies among traffic sensors with temporal convolutions to capture the temporal dependencies in the traffic time series data.
-Graph WaveNet \cite{ijcai2019p264} combines graph convolution with dilated casual convolution and learns an adaptive dependency matrix through node embedding, enabling the model to automatically capture hidden spatial dependencies in spatial-temporal graph data.
+Graph WaveNet \cite{ijcai2019p264} combines graph convolution with dilated causal convolution and learns an adaptive dependency matrix through node embedding, enabling the model to automatically capture hidden spatial dependencies in spatial-temporal graph data.
 Similarly, AGCRN \cite{bai2020adaptive} enhances the traditional graph convolutional network with node adaptive parameter learning and data-adaptive graph generation modules, allowing for the automatic capture of spatial and temporal correlations without a pre-defined graph structure.
 MTGNN \cite{wu2020connecting} introduces a graph learning layer to adaptively learn the graph adjacency matrix, thereby capturing hidden relationships among multivariate time series data.
 STFGNN \cite{li2021spatial} employs a Spatial-Temporal Fusion Graph Neural Network with a generated temporal graph to learn localized spatial-temporal heterogeneity and global spatial-temporal homogeneity.
 StemGNN \cite{cao2020spectral} leverages the advantages of both the Graph Fourier Transform (GFT) and the Discrete Fourier Transform (DFT), modeling multivariate time series in the spectral domain.